 These losses can be reported as a deduction against your income on your tax return.
 This option allows you to balance out the realized profits from your profit trading, and also to balance the realized gains that many people are reporting on their 8949 due to the increased value of their assets before they are spent on contract trading.

 Many individuals will have a hard time taking advantage of these losses though, as they will not be able to surpass the standard deduction amount set by the Government for individuals.
 If you are interested in exporting a report that allows you to sum up your losses from contract trading, you can do this with your TaxBit account.
-Simply use the filters on the my transactions page as follows.
+Simply use the filters on the Transactions page as follows.

 Any Type: Expense